 Zach’s talent as a visual artist was recognized in elementary school.
 He would constantly be doodling on his homework even though he had an art class every day.
 He couldn’t stop – he was obsessed with drawing!
-In those days, Zach liked drawing beautiful, vast, unique-looking landscapes, monsters, demons, and epic scenes of action, horror, and mayhem, because all of that goes so well together.
+In those days, Zach liked drawing beautiful, vast, unique-looking landscapes, monsters, demons, and epic scenes of action, horror, and mayhem, because, of course, all of that goes so well together.
 His main inspiration for his creative concoctions were Spielberg movies (“Jaws”, “Raiders of the Lost Ark”, “Hook”, “Jurassic Park”), action flicks (Jackie Chan movies, “Last Action Hero”, “True Lies”, “GoldenEye”, “Mission: Impossible”), horror shows (the “Nightmare on Elm Street” movies), science fiction (“Star Wars”, “The Matrix”), and eccentric dark dramas (Tim Burton’s “Batman Returns”), including books like R. L. Stine’s “Goosebumps” series (and the Goosebumps TV show).

 After the cancer, something changed in Zach.
 He decided to explore movie-making!
 It is not exactly known what had transpired in his head to lead him on this path (I gravely guard this information of life-changing proportions).

 In the summer of god-knows-when, he attended a TV and multimedia production class at the Arlington Career Center, where he enhanced his filmmaking prowess.
 And then the summer ended, and there was no more class.
-But, his interest continued to fester and grow over the years.
+But, his interest continued to grow over the years.

 In middle school, even though there was an art class, in which he learned to sew and make linoleum prints, there was no filmmaking, multimedia, or television program.
 So, what did he do?
 Why, he followed in his father’s and sister’s footsteps, of course! and decided to join BAND! where he somewhat thrived as a percussionist for three years.
 He wasn’t too interested in learning musical notes though, so he confined himself to the snare, the base, and, occasionally, the timpani (there were only four notes there, haha!), but he was insulted when he was reduced to playing the tambourine or the triangle.
 And, he hated practicing.
-Everyone was banging there heads against the wall trying to figure out why he seemed to be so disinterested in banging a drum.
+Everyone was banging there heads against the wall trying to figure out why he seemed to be so disinterested in performing music.
 “Well…”, some smart people came to realize, “He doesn’t read notes, he doesn’t practice, and he burns holes through his sheets of music with his ridiculously sinister glare!”
 For so long, Zach had been brainwashed into thinking that he liked playing instrumental music when he, in fact, hated playing instrumental music – well…hate is a strong word.
 Zach believes he just didn’t enjoy the kinds of music he was playing in band class, because he sure enjoyed doodling on the piano.
 Not “drawing” on the piano – improvising!
-Making his own music and playing themes from his favorite movies (“Jaws”, “Jurassic Park”, “Mission: Impossible”, the James Bond theme, “Forrest Gump”, “Halloween”).
+Making his own music and playing themes from his favorite movies at the time (“Jaws”, “Jurassic Park”, “Mission: Impossible”, the James Bond theme, “Forrest Gump”, “Halloween”).
 He improvised more often on the piano than he did on his drum set, which his parents later sold when he told them that wasn’t a bad idea.
-He may not have like reading notes, but he certainly liked playing them, and that interest/something of a talent endured to this day (See “Portfolios/Videos/Professional/2014 Lexus IS Series Commercial 1.1” and “Portfolios/Videos/Personal/And The Boy Was Happy“).
+He may not have liked learning and reading notes, but he certainly liked playing them, and that interest/something of a talent endured to this day (See “Portfolios/Videos/Professional/2014 Lexus IS Series Commercial 1.1” and “Portfolios/Videos/Personal/And The Boy Was Happy“).
 Zach still, sometimes, not very often (well, barely) reminisces about playing his snare drum.
 He can still play “Wipeout” on a snare…or a table.

 So, middle school was coming to an end, and Zach knew he didn’t want to continue with band.
-So, one day, mandatorily, he went to go speak with his counselor to discuss and figure out what his future in high school would have in store.
-For some silly reason, filmmaking never came up in their discussion…or it did, and he forgot.
+So, one day, mandatorily, he went to go speak with his counselor to discuss what his future in high school would have in store.
+For some silly reason, filmmaking never came up in their discussion…or it did and he forgot.
 But, his counselor did pose a possible interest that had never occurred to Zach before: Theatre.
 Immediately, Zach was repulsed by the idea of “acting” on a “stage”.
 He thought he would be mocked and ridiculed – Why?
 Zach, growing up, was socially inept.
 He had very few friends, if any, and less knowledge of how to make them.
 He only lived in his head.
 So, he was a victim of constant bullying and harassment (this began before cancer and persisted after cancer).
 Throughout junior high and high school, he would come to fear what other people thought of him, while, unfortunately, having very little concept as to how his behavior was affecting and alienating those around him.
-He felt that by making himself the center of attention by being thrown onto a stage would only make things worse for his sensibilities.
+He felt that by making himself the center of attention, by being thrown onto a stage, would only make things worse for his sensibilities.
 But, Zach took a chance and discovered how incredibly wrong he was.
 Theatre had changed everything – it was the cure to his shell.
-In theatre, Zach came to recognize the potential – the spectrum of his behavior, through the practice and replication of behavior of fictitious characters.
+In theatre, Zach came to recognize the potential – the spectrum – of his behavior, through the practice and replication of behavior of fictitious characters.
 He was able to learn and more easily discern what kinds of behavior were pleasing/displeasing, acceptable/unacceptable, humorous, etc. He began molding himself into a new person – the person he is today.
 Along with assisting him in shaping his personality, Zach just grew to absolutely adore acting.
 He loves being able to leave his familiar life and enter the attractively strange, silly, intense, or obscure world of the characters on the page.
 It was, and still is, immensely freeing.

 Zach was involved in theatre for the first three years of high school.
 Feeling that he could combine both his illustrative and theatrical talents, he transitioned back to filmmaking in his senior year when the same TV and multimedia course at the Arlington Career Center became available.
 In this class, Zach honed his video editing craft.
 He also took a film study course his second semester of his senior year in which he directed and edited the first feature-length film ever made at Washington-Lee High School, “A.L.I.C.E.
 (Artificial Lethal Intelligence for Complete Eradication)”, a film about a high school computer geek who accidentally comes into possession of a thumb drive that contains a virus capable of wiping out the memories of every computer in the United States…or something like that.
 However silly the film may seem to him in retrospect, the film’s completion is still a proud achievement for Zach and it made him more confident in his filmmaking abilities.